-• research an athlete from the 50s, 60s or 70s and create a biography of the athlete's history.
-(Examples of athletes include: 1950s - Rocket Richard, Gordie Howe, Barbara Scott, Yvon Durelle, Marilyn Bell, Doug Hepburn, Normie Kwong, Ernestine Russell, William O'Ree; 1960s- Bobby Hull, Frank Mahovlich, Terry Sawchuk, Jean Beliveau, Nancy Green, George Chuvalo; and 1970s - Diane Jones Konihowski, Ferguson Jenkins, Jerome Drayton, Paul Henderson, Phil Esposito, Bobby Orr, Guy Lefleur, Russ Jackson.).
+• research and create a biography for an athlete from the 1950s, 1960s, or 1970s.
+(Examples of athletes from the 1950s include: Rocket Richard, Gordie Howe, Barbara Scott, Yvon Durelle, Marilyn Bell, Doug Hepburn, Normie Kwong, Ernestine Russell, William O'Ree; 1960s - Bobby Hull, Frank Mahovlich, Terry Sawchuk, Jean Beliveau, Nancy Greene, George Chuvalo; and 1970s - Diane Jones Konihowski, Ferguson Jenkins, Jerome Drayton, Paul Henderson, Phil Esposito, Bobby Orr, Guy Lefleur, Russ Jackson.).

 Checklist for Writing a Biography

-Who is this person?
+Who is the person?

 What qualities did the person have?

 What examples prove these qualities?

 Describe events that changed this person?

 What kinds of risks did this person take?

 How was this person important to other people?

-What I learned from this individual about how to be a better person?
+What have I learned from this individual to help me make life choices?

 • complete a chart to note the similarities and differences between the hippie and activist youth groups.
 Indicate which of the two counterculture groups they would have joined and why.
 Provide this information in a table or as a Venn diagram.
-(After students provide their reasons for which group they would have joined; invite them to reflect on bias and frame of reference.
-Some students might have decisions based on something that is known today but was unknown in the 1960s).
+(After students provide their reasons for which group they would have joined, invite them to reflect on bias and frame of reference.
+Some students might have made decisions based on something that is known today but was unknown in the 1960s).

-- interview a adult who was a teenager in the 1950s or 1960s and find out what life was like for teenagers.
-They might ask questions such as: How did you dress for the school dance?
+- interview an adult who was a teenager in the 1950s or 1960s and find out what life was like for teenagers.
+They might ask questions such as the following: How did you dress for the school dance?
 What were your favourite sports?
-What was your favourite TV show?
-After the interview, share with the class a report on their findings. - produce a scrapbook comparing the teenagers of the 50s with those of today.
-They might include information on: fashion, attitudes and values, fads, music and dance, heroes, special groups, spending habits, leisure activities, high school life, campus life, dating, and attitudes toward the future.
+What was your favourite TVshow?
+After the interview, share with the class a report on their findings. - produce a scrapbook comparing the teenagers of the 1950s with those of today.
+They might include information on fashion, attitudes and values, fads, music and dance, heroes, special groups, spending habits, leisure activities, high school life, campus life, dating, and attitudes toward the future.
 It should include illustrations, photos, written text, graphs, and tables.
 Each scrapbook must include a summary report outlining the similarities and differences between the two periods.
 A scrapbook and chart using the same criteria may be developed to compare teenage life of 1960s or 1970s with today.